bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/routing-rules.md

 !!! info
     Please be aware that if you enter `google.com` in custom rules, all of its subdomains will also be routed directly, such as `drive.google.com` or `mail.google.com`.

+!!! note
+    When these rules are activated, you should make sure the DNS supports domain, for example if you activate `Microsoft` rule and the DNS does not support it, you will fail to connect to Microsoft domains.
+Please check DNS catalogue and make sure your target rule or domain is supported.